alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Developing-Your-First-Skill.rst

 .. note::

   ASK SDK v2 for Node.js bundles TypeScript definition files for use in TypeScript Project.
-While this guide is written in context of creating an Alexa Skill using native JavaScript, the corresponding TypeScript code snippet is also provided for Reference.
+While this guide is written in context of creating an Alexa Skill using native JavaScript, the corresponding TypeScript code snippets are also provided for Reference.
+Please see this `link <https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html>`_ for information on getting started with a TypeScript project.

 Importing Dependencies
 ----------------------